by guest contributor, Sr. Allison Gliot

 Whenever someone is on the fence about whether to go to a discernment event or visit a convent, I highly recommend giving it a try.
 For me, it was a chance to get to know Jesus in a way I never had before.
 When we trust him with our worries and come to him with an open heart, Jesus can take care of the rest.

-Allison Gliot has been a Postulant with the Daughters of St. Paul since January, 2017.
-She spends her days with the community in St. Louis spreading God’s love through the media, hanging out with Jesus, and making trouble with her co-postulants.
+Allison Gliot has been in formation with the Daughters of St. Paul since January, 2017.
+She is now a novice at our novitiate house in Boston, and spends her days spreading God’s love through the media in our editorial department, hanging out with Jesus, and making trouble--ahem! we mean fun--with her co-novices.